 Moot Court is a mock appellate advocacy experience that helps law students develop the following skills to practice law:

-Moot Court sends 16-17 teams to compete in competitions across the country in a variety of subjects.
+Moot Court sends teams to compete in competitions across the country in various subjects.
 Competitors, also known as “mooters,” work on teams to write briefs and prepare oral arguments as if they were appearing before an appellate court.

 Joining the Moot Court Board